HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Expect respectable growth in Spring and Summer if temperatures are warm, light levels are good and you water well.
 Even then these plants tend not to be fast growers.

-Average height will only be a inch or so at most, unless you have a cultivar which has a more vertical growth habit.
+Average height will only be an inch or so at most, unless you have a cultivar which has a more vertical growth habit.
 They often spread wider than they grow tall, at several inches across.

 Flowers are quite common on Venus Flytraps, however they do not really add anything to the plant's appeal.
-Instead their presence is essentially a drain on resources and could hinder or adversely effect leaf and trap production.
+Instead their presence is essentially a drain on resources and could hinder or adversely affect leaf and trap production.

 Some people like to keep them in situ on established and mature plants, others will simply snip off the flowering stem once it emerges to divert energy back into the rest of the plant.